Easy and inexpensive felt lion wall art tutorial

 Print and cut out the lion and leaf templates

 I didn’t have to print them out because I drew them by hand.
 If you don’t have a printer draw your own leaves.
 Or trace them on the screen.
+Grab my templates from the Free Resource Library after you sign-up for my newsletter.

 The freezer paper and the Sulky Sticky Fabry Solvy methods are the fastest and the most effective way to transfer patterns.
 Iron the designs on the felt and cut them out.
 I used stiff craft felt, you can get it at almost any craft store.
 Remove the freezer paper and leave the Fabry Solvy on.